zhrt123/diskquota/README.md

 'Create Table As' command has the similar problem.

 One solution direction is that we calculate the additional 'uncommited data size' for schema and role in worker process.
-Since pg_total_relation_size need to hold AccessShareLock to relation (And worker process don't even know this reloid exists), we need to skip it, and call stat() directly with tolerant to file unlink.
+Since pg_table_size need to hold AccessShareLock to relation (And worker process don't even know this reloid exists), we need to skip it, and call stat() directly with tolerant to file unlink.
 Skip lock is dangerous and we plan to leave it as known issue at current stage.